ZaxonXP/youtube-viewer-scripts/README.md

 4) `monitor_gapless_play.sh` - displays in a separate xterm currently played song info.
 5) `gaples_play_next.sh` - allows the current song to end.

+The folder `gp2` contains updated version which does not use `youtube-dl` script for caching the songs.

 ### Dependencies:

 These scripts depends on the following items: